 Reapplying to SIPA

-- If you plan to reuse your transcripts, test scores, or recommendation letters, please email our office informing us of which of these materials you plan to reuse.
-You will also inform us in the application form under the reapplicant section.
+If you would like to reuse any of your materials, please email our office at [email protected] informing us of which of these materials you plan to reuse.

-Reapplicant Essay (Essay 3), 500 words maximum: How have you enhanced your candidacy since your previous application?
+This essay can be 400 words maximum, and must answer the prompt: How have you enhanced your candidacy since your previous application?
 Please detail your progress since you last applied, and address how you plan to achieve your post-MIA/MPA and long-term professional goals.